OlehIlnytskyi/Diamonds/README.md

 ## Conclusion

 I know that project and my explanations are not great, but it is one of my first Spring Boot application where i knew what i was doing, and this is the first README file that i made so detailed.
 Maybe you can find here something useful, but i dont actually recommend spend a lot of time on this project because it has a lot of disadvantages, like:
- - Шmplementing DAO classes instead of using Hibernate with Spring Data Jpa
+ - Implementing DAO classes instead of using Hibernate with Spring Data Jpa
  - A rather sparse database schema with no relationships
  - ...